DataBiosphere/terra-cli/CONTRIBUTING.md

     ```

 #### Publish a new image
+The Gradle publishDockerImage task expects the caller to be logged into Vault already, because it fetches
+a SA key file in order to write to GCR.
+In the future, we should probably do this with a GH action instead.

 To publish a new image to GCR:
 1. Build the image (see above).
 2. Push it to GCR.